homy-newfs8/esphome-sesame3/docs/README.md

 First one byte is model number: 0 = SESAME 3, 2 = SESAME bot, 5 = SESAME 5, and so on.
 And following 16 bytes are the secret.

-Then the secret is 16 bytes from 01 to 10.
+The example data above shows that the model is `SESAME 5` and the secret is 16 bytes from `01` to `10`.
 So, configuration is:

 ```yaml
 lock: